Saj-nicole A. Joni

-Dr. Saj-nicole Joni is a business consultant, confidential CEO advisor, speaker, and author.
+Dr. Saj-nicole Joni is an American business consultant, confidential CEO advisor, speaker, and author.

 Personal life

 Saj-nicole was born in 1952 in Cleveland, Ohio, USA.
 She was the second of four children.
 She left high school at the age of 16 before completing her high school requirements, so that she could accelerate her university studies.
 (While in her undergraduate years at college, she was awarded her high school diploma and later initiated into the Beachwood High School) Hall of Fame.
 Saj-nicole completed her B.A., M.A. and Ph.D. in Mathematics at University of California, San Diego.
 As a child, Saj-nicole studied piano at the Cleveland Institute of Music.
 During her university years, she also studied classical ballet and completed the dance requirements for the MFA in ballet during that time.
 In 1986, Saj-nicole received her Sho-dan (black-belt) in Aikido.
 Today, Saj-nicole resides in Cambridge, MA.
 She has returned to musical studies and is an accomplished pianist.
 She serves as a trustee of New England Conservatory.
 She is also an avid gardener and loves to cook.